About

 My Story

-I grew up in a 24/7 evangelical, purity culture bubble—homeschooled, in church three times a week, vacation Bible school every summer—taught to fear a god who saw me as never enough through a religious institution that prioritized control through fear.
+I grew up in a 24/7 evangelical, purity culture bubble: homeschooled, in church three times a week, vacation Bible school every summer.
+I was taught to fear a god who saw me as never enough, through a religious institution that prioritized control through fear.
 Physical and sexual abuse hid behind that theology, leaving me with silent panic and the sense that something was deeply wrong with me.

 In my twenties I began questioning that bubble, yet the weight of unexamined pain finally crushed me in my early 30s.
 A therapist named it: C-PTSD, with ADHD in the mix.
 Naming it didn't fix everything, but it opened a path.